Blosxom -- one of the oldest minimalistic static blog engines

 Since all of these things can be overridden, we need something to keep track of which classes

-class does that, reading an optional configuration
+we're using, and the Bryar::Config class does that, reading an optional configuration

 file but otherwise providing mostly sensible defaults.